BolvicBolvicovic/ft_turing/lib/compiler.md

 ### Registers

 There are 4 registers of 32 bits encoded in hexadecimal: eax, ebx, ecx, edx.
+(The maximum value that can be stored is 65535 in decimal and is unsigned)
 You can use a subroutine to read/write them.
 Avoid to use them since it will significantly increase the time complexity of your program.
 You can also store and compare integers.
 You can perform operations on them.
 Because registers are encoded in hexadecimal, integers are too.